We can remove an Exchange certificate in two ways. One of them is with PowerShell.…

 Microsoft.Exchange.HttpProxy.FbaModule.OnBeginRequestInternal(HttpApplication httpApplication) +441

 System.Web.HttpApplication.ExecuteStep(IExecutionStep step, Boolean& completedSynchronously) +93Version Information: Microsoft .NET Framework Version:4.0.30319; ASP.NET Version:4.8.3928.0

 Why is this happening and what is the solution for Exchange 2016 OWA and ECP not working?

 Explanation Server Error in ‘/owa’ Application

-Why did the error starting to show when logging into Exchange OWA and ECP?
+Why did the error start to show when signing in to Exchange OWA and ECP?
 This can happen if you, for example: